 Almond Poppyseed Pancakes are a twist on my favorite pancake recipe.
 Buttermilk pancakes with almond extract and poppyseeds makes for the best breakfast.
 Add some scrambled eggs and bacon to the menu and you have a breakfast feast!

-I love the flavors of almond poppy seed.
-A pound or two may be entirely made up of almond poppy seed muffins from Costco.
-I decided to take my go-to pancake recipe and turn it into an almond poppy seed version.
+We love the flavors of almond poppy seed, so we decided to take our go-to pancake recipe and turn it into an almond poppy seed pancake.
 Oh my!
-It hit the spot and calmed my cravings.
+It hit the spot and calmed all of the cravings.
 These pancakes are buttermilk pancakes.
 They are nice and fluffy and make for a delicious pancake.

 Did you know that you can easily make a buttermilk substitute to use in all of your favorite buttermilk pancake, waffle, or really any recipe?
 Simply combine 1 Tablespoon of vinegar or lemon juice per 1 cup of milk and let sit for 5 minutes.
 Buttermilk is traditionally the liquid left behind after making butter, so while this method of making your own isn’t actual buttermilk, it is still a wonderful substitute.